-Section 394(2) vests powers in the High Court is to transfer of any property or liabilities from the transferor company to the transferee Company with effect from the appointed date.
+Section 394(2) vests powers in the High Court to for the transfer of any property or liabilities from transferor company to Transferee Company, with effect from the appointed date.
 In pursuance of and by virtue of such order such properties and liabilities of the transferor shall automatically stand transferred to the transferee company without any further act or deed from the date the Court's order is filed with ROC.